Rising 9th Grade Students/Parents

 Starting high school is an exciting time, but it can also be stressful for students and parents.
 Here are some resources and frequently asked questions to help you start your high school journey!

-Presentation for 8th grade parents
+Presentation for 8th grade parents and students:

 Which classes will I take?